 From Manila to the World

-IAYG and Geographic Society of the University of the Philippines Organize Philippine Geography Olympiad at the University of the Philippines, Diliman
+Geographic Society of the University of the Philippines, UP Department of Geography, and IAYG Family Organize Philippine Geography Olympiad at the University of the Philippines, Diliman

 18 March 2020

-From 7-8 March 2020, the Geographic Society of the University of the Philippines (GSUP) – the official university society of the IAYG at the University of the Philippines – and the IAYG presented the 10th Philippine Geography Olympiad (PGO) at the University of the Philippines Diliman.
-Hosted in partnership with the Geography Department at UP Diliman, and with the support of local and multinational companies in the Philippines, the Olympiad brought high school students to one of the country’s largest academic exercises in geographic & global education.
+From 7-8 March 2020, the Geographic Society of the University of the Philippines (GSUP), the official IAYG-affiliated university society at the University of the Philippines, the UP Department of Geography, and the IAYG presented the 10th Philippine Geography Olympiad (PGO) at the University of the Philippines Diliman.
+Hosted with the support of local and multinational companies in the Philippines, the Olympiad brought high school students to one of the country’s largest academic exercises in geographic & global education.

 The event was originally slated to take place from 22-23 February, but the Department of Education issued a memo delaying academic events as a result of the coronavirus pandemic.
 The event was then rescheduled to 7-8 March and increased health and social distancing measures were implemented (including the requirement of masks and hand sanitizer).
 Amid challenging circumstances, the two-day event was a great success.
 GSUP’s strong alumni community, including Atty.
 Iliac G. Bohol and public servant Sandra M. Tabinas, inspired attendees, while Department Chairperson Dr. Yany Lopez welcomed them to UP Diliman’s storied campus.
 Students and teachers were recognized alike, including the champions, the Philippine Science High School-Bicol Region, and runner-ups, St. Jude Catholic School and Philippine Science High School-Main Campus, Team A. The full list of winners, along with more information about eligibility and the organization of the competition, can be found at the official PGO website, pgo.younggeographers.org.